 It’s a harsh reality: attackers of corporate IT change their tactics every day.
 The bad guys are one step ahead, becoming more clever all the time.
 We’re forced to catch up.
-Let’s examine ways you can proactively reduce your risk of a data breach.
+But don't give up.
+You can proactively reduce your risk of a data breach.

 A data breach is an incident in which sensitive, protected or confidential data has potentially been viewed, stolen or used by an individual unauthorized to do so.
 Data breaches may involve personal health information (PHI), personally identifiable information (PII), trade secrets or intellectual property.

-A recent example describes people getting speeding tickets that are sent from spoofed Police Department email addresses in Philadelphia so that malware can be downloaded.
+Most domains have cloud security blind spots that make them susceptible to data loss.
+It doesn't even have to be something complicated and highly technical.
+A good example describes people getting speeding tickets that are sent from spoofed Police Department email addresses in Philadelphia so that malware can be downloaded.

 These transactional opportunities are nearly limitless when you start to think like a hacker.
 Couple that with the sheer volume of people they can target; rest assured they make a good living.